-long-term objective in mind to generalise this result to nonexpanding impulsive waves propagating on all backgrounds of constant curvature with any cosmological constant Λ , recently their geodesics have been studied in the continuous form [8] as well as in the distributional form [9] (using a 5D-formalism).
-In particular, in the continuous form it was essential to use a general solution concept due to Filippov [10] - well known in ODE-theory - to cope with the geodesic equation which has a discontinuous but bounded right hand side.
+Brinkman form of the metric and the Lipschitz continuous Rosen form has been put into the mathematically rigorous framework of nonlinear distributional geometry in [7].
+At the heart of this result lies a good mathematical understanding of the geodesics in both forms of the metric.
+With the long-term objective in mind to generalise this result to nonexpanding impulsive waves propagating on all backgrounds of constant curvature with any cosmological constant Λ , recently their geodesics have been studied in the continuous form [8] as well as in the distributional form [9] (using a 5D-formalism).
+In particular, in the continuous form it was essential to use a general solution concept due to Filippov [10]-well known in ODE-theory-to cope with the geodesic equation which has a discontinuous but bounded right-hand side.

-In this work we transfer this approach to expanding impulsive waves, see e.g. [1, Sec.
-20.4- 5].
-More precisely, we consider the entire class of expanding impulsive waves propagating on spaces of constant curvature - Minkowski space, de Sitter and anti-de Sitter universes (with vanishing, positive and negative cosmological constant Λ , respectively).
+In this work we transfer this approach to expanding impulsive waves, see e.g. [1, section 20.4-5].
+More precisely, we consider the entire class of expanding impulsive waves propagating on spaces of constant curvature-Minkowski space, de Sitter and anti-de Sitter universes (with vanishing, positive and negative cosmological constant Λ , respectively).
 It is well known that the mathematical intricacies connected with the distributional form of the metric and its relation to the continuous form are much more severe in the expanding case.
-Nevertheless relevant progress has been achieved in [11-14] - although partly only formal.
+Nevertheless relevant progress has been achieved in [11-14]-although partly only formal.
 On the other hand, using the continuous form of the metric the geodesics have been explicitly described in [15] for Minkowski background and in [16] for general Λ .
-Both of these works used a " C^1 -matching procedure": The geodesics of the background spacetime on both "sides" of the impulsive wave were matched on the wave surface.
-However, to obtain the correct number of equations to match, all integration constants "before" and "behind" the wave impulse had to be assumed - without proof - that the geodesics are continuously differentiable curves.
+Both of these works used a ' C^1 -matching procedure': the geodesics of the background spacetime on both 'sides' of the impulsive wave were matched on the wave surface.
+However, to obtain the correct number of equations to match all integration constants 'before' and 'behind' the wave impulse it had to be assumed-without proof-that the geodesics are continuously differentiable curves.
 It is the main objective of this work to supply such a proof.